Ingrid-E/dacris_backend/README.md

-# users-microservices
+# product-microservices
-Microservice for user administration 👧 written in express.js
+Microservice for products managment 👧 written in express.js

 Route folder
 -Incluides all of the diferent routes